 How to report minor car accident in Dubai?

-For minor accidents, such as fender benders, where there is no need for emergency help, you can file a car accident report in Dubai without needing to notify the authorities.
-New online features have been introduced to facilitate this process, which can be quite time-consuming for all parties involved.
+For minor accidents, such as fender benders, where there is no need for emergency help, you can file a car accident report Dubai without needing to notify the authorities.
+New online features have been introduced to facilitate this car accident Dubai police report process, which can be quite time-consuming for all parties involved.

 Documents Needed for Your Dubai Accident Report

-The documents required to file a car accident report in Dubai include:
+The documents required to file a car accident report Dubai include:

 How to File Dubai Accident Report via ENOC?

-In order to simplify the process of reporting a car accident Dubai police has collaborated with ENOC (Emirates National Oil Company) to launch a service called On-The-Go which enables drivers who are not comfortable using online services to file their report in person at ENOC stations.
-This is possible at the following stations:
+In order to simplify the process of reporting a car accident Dubai police has collaborated with ENOC (Emirates National Oil Company) to launch a service called On-The-Go, which enables drivers who are not comfortable using online services to file their accident report Dubai in person at ENOC stations.
+This car accident Dubai police report is possible at the following stations:

 How to Get Car Accident Police Report Online in Dubai?

 In major accidents involving personal injuries, it is essential to know how to claim car insurance for own damage.
 You are required to contact emergency services by calling 999.
 Police officers will then be dispatched to the scene to file a report.
 Understanding how to claim insurance for a car accident is also crucial in these situations.
-For minor accidents in Dubai, you can conveniently obtain the accident report online, streamlining the process for insurance claims.
+For minor accidents in Dubai, you can conveniently obtain the car Accident Police report online in Dubai, streamlining the process for insurance claims and how to check accident report in Dubai.

 Through the Dubai Police website or their mobile application, it is now possible to report accidents and get an official police report.
-To do so, you will need to log in to your account on their website (or create one, which is quite easy), submit the proper information and documents listed above, and then receive your online report.
+To do so, you will need to log in to your account on their website (or create one, which is quite easy), submit the proper information and documents listed above, and then receive Dubai police accident report download link.

 Reissue the Accident Report